blockades/scanner/README.md

  - Must set up server and run blockchain so there is a full transaction history available on the server

+ - MUST go through code and find out where these recommendations have been implemented: https://groups.google.com/forum/#!topic/scalatra-user/rr1ciqI8BqE

  ---

  Cassandra Modelling